-Do you have the personality traits of a good friend?
+Do you want to be a good friend?
+Well, do you have the personality traits of a good friend?
 Let’s face it: Life is no fun without good friends to share it with.
 If you feel as though some of your friends may be acting a bit cold toward you recently, it might be because they’re feeling a little underappreciated.
 Being a good friend is actually not hard, it just takes a little effort – and what you put in, you’ll usually get back in return.

 A good friend keeps old friends and easily makes new ones

 It happens to us all.
 When you’ve been friends with somebody for a long while it’s easy to take them for granted.
 Even though your feelings toward them haven’t changed, you just forget to remind them that they’re a special part of your life.
 Reminding them of that every now and again is the best way to maintain long lasting friendships.
 Good friendships might actually help you to live longer, and live better, according to a large relationships study of 271,053 adults.
 It looked at “whether valuing friendships was related to better functioning, particularly among older adults.”

 When you’re trying to do maintain lasting relationships with people, often actions speak louder than words.
 You need to make time for people, remember their milestones and important dates, and be there for them when they’re in crisis.

 The things you say to them are important but it’s the things that you do to help them that really show how important they are to you.
 These are some of the best ways to ensure you are a good friend and to show your friends that you appreciate them.

 You “really listen” to your friends

 You probably think you’re already doing it but are you really listening to your friends when they’re telling you something?
 When people are stressed or upset by something, they don’t want somebody to tell them how to fix their problems.